|

 and shall not prevent the attainment of its purpose as provided

 in the foundation charter or the Regulations.
+Moreover, inasmuch as the foundation's

 assets will not be part of the founder's testamentary estate